 As part of the 2020 legislative session, the Virginia General Assembly voted to provide localities the authority to require that, for construction contracts paid for, in whole or in part, with funds of the locality, "bidders, offerors, contractors, and subcontractors" must "pay wages, salaries, benefits, and other remuneration to any mechanic, laborer, or worker employed, retained, or otherwise hired to perform services in connection with the public contract at the prevailing wage rate."
-For purposes of the Virginia Code, the prevailing wage rate is determined by the Commonwealth's Commissioner of Labor and Industry "on the basis of applicable prevailing wage rate determinations made by the U.S. Secretary of Labor under the provisions of the Davis-Bacon Act."
-The Board's Legislative Committee received a presentation about the prevailing wage at its March 16, 2021, and October 26, 2021, meetings.
+For purposes of the Virginia Code, the prevailing wage rate is determined by the Commonwealth's Commissioner of Labor and Industry "on the basis of applicable prevailing wage rate determinations made by the U.S. Secretary of Labor under the prevailing wage at its March 16, 2021, and October 26, 2021, meetings.
 At the December 7, 2021, Board of Supervisors meeting, County staff presented a draft prevailing wage ordinance for discussion.
 On January 25, 2022, the Board held a public hearing on, and then adopted, the prevailing wage ordinance.